paritytech/polkadot-sdk/cumulus/zombienet/tests/0007-prepare-warp-sync-db-snapshot.md

 For this guide we will be taking a snapshot of a parachain and relay chain.
 Please note we are using a local chain here `rococo_local_testnet` and `local_testnet`.
 Live chains will have different values

-*Please ensure that the database is not in current use, i.e no nodes are writing to it*
+*Please ensure that the database is not in current use, i.e. no nodes are writing to it*

 # How to prepare database for a relaychain
 To prepare snapshot for a relay chain we need to copy the database.